tinywideclouds/nx-platform-application/libs/messenger/messenger-key-access/README.md

 ## Running unit tests

-Run `nx test key-v2-access` to execute the unit tests for this library.
+Run `nx test messenger-key-access` to execute the unit tests for this library.